mikeoverbay/TankExporter/README.md

 Or if you can not down load it from there... the 64 and 32 bit versions are located here: http://tnmshouse.com/converter/

+# Version 87:
+I reworked how camouflages are loaded.
+There are now files created and stored in the wot_temp folder containing the information to create the camouflages.
+These files will be updated anytime you clean the wot_temp folder.

 # Version 86:
 This fixes a bug with the Foch B not exporting to the Foch 155 folder.
 The 155 and B Foch tanks share the chassis, hull and turret models.
 Only the Guns 01 and 02 are different between these two tanks.